-Many cities use a design-bid-build (DBB) process — hiring a designer to develop detailed plans, then opening the build phase to competitive bids from qualified contractors.
-When executed well, DBB provides a transparent framework that protects your city from unqualified vendors and keeps costs accountable.
-Involving the local skating community during the design phase is critical — it ensures the park serves a range of skill levels and reflects what riders in your area actually want to skate.
+Many cities use a design-bid-build (DBB) process — hiring a designer, then opening the build phase to competitive bids.
+When executed well, DBB can work, but only if bid qualifications are written tightly enough to exclude unqualified contractors from the outset.
+Involving the local skating community during the design phase is equally critical — it ensures the park serves a range of skill levels and reflects what riders in your area actually want to skate.

-Before selecting a partner, research their portfolio, the quality of their finished parks, and their reputation within the broader skate community.
+Before selecting a partner, research their portfolio thoroughly.
+Visit their parks.
+Talk to the communities that use them.
 Experience and craftsmanship matter far more than the lowest bid — a well-built skatepark is a generational asset, and cutting corners at the outset almost always costs more in the long run.

 * The list provided here is NOT an endorsement or guarantee of any kind from The Utah Skatepark Advocacy Group or its affiliates.
 The Utah Skatepark Advocacy Group assumes no liability for the use of this list or its vendors.
 The list of vendors is presented in alphabetical order.